confluence/python-textbok/python_notes/Selection_Control_Statements.rst

         print("Maximum weight for small parcel exceeded.")
         print("Use large parcel service instead.")

 Note that the bodies of the outer ``if`` and ``else`` clauses are indented, and the bodies of the inner ``if`` and ``else`` clauses are indented one more time.
 It is important to keep track of indentation, so that each statement is in the correct block.
 It doesn't matter that there's an empty line between the last line of the inner ``if`` statement and the following print statement -- they are still both part of the same block (the outer ``if`` body) because they are indented by the same amount.
-You can use empty lines (sparingly) to make your code more readable.
+We can use empty lines (sparingly) to make our code more readable.

 The ``elif`` clause and ``if`` ladders
 --------------------------------------

-The addition of the else keyword allows you to specify actions for the case in which the condition is false.
-However, there may be cases in which you would like to handle more than two alternatives.
+The addition of the else keyword allows us to specify actions for the case in which the condition is false.
+However, there may be cases in which we would like to handle more than two alternatives.
 For example, here is a flowchart of a program which works out which grade should be assigned to a particular mark in a test:

 .. blockdiag::